devnickocodes/to-do-list-project/README.md

 - Jubril Akolade - My Code Institute Mentor.
 - The Code Institute Tutor Support - For their awesome and quick technical help.
-- Thank you to everyone who took the time to look over the app and give feedback.
+- Thank you to everyone who took the time to use the app and give feedback.